hyperledger/fabric-gateway/0000-fabric-gateway.md

 }
 ```

+The client credentials (private key) are never passed to the Gateway.
+Client applications are responsible for managing their user keys (optionally using SDK Wallets) and signing the protobuf payloads.

 Submitting a transaction is a two step process (performed by the client SDK):
+- __Prepare__
   - The client creates a SignedProposal message as defined in `fabric-protos/peer/proposal.proto` and signed with the user's identity
   - The `Prepare` service is invoked on the Gateway, passing the SignedProposal message
     - The Gateway will determine the endorsement plan for the requested chaincode and forward to the appropriate peers for endorsement.
 It will return to the client a `PreparedTransaction` message which contains a `Envelope` message as defined in `fabric-protos/common/common.proto`.
 It will also contain other information, such as the return value of the chaincode function and the transaction ID so that the client doesn't necessarily need to unpack the `Envelope` payload.
+- __Commit__
   - The client signs the hash of the Envelope payload using the user's private key and sets the signature field in the `Envelope` in the `PreparedTransaction`.
   - The `Commit` service is invoked on the Gateway, passing the signed `PreparedTransaction` message.
 A stream is opened to return multiple return values.
     - The Gateway will register transaction event listeners for the given channel/txId.
     - It will then broadcast the `Envelope` to the ordering service.
     - The success/error response is passed back to the client in the stream
     - The Gateway awaits suffient tx commit events before returning and closing the stream, indicating to the client that transaction has been committed.

 Evaluating a transaction is a simple process of invoking the `Evaluate` service passing a SignedProposal message.
 The Gateway passes the request to a peer of it's choosing according to a defined policy (probably same org, highest block count) and returns the chaincode function return value to the client.